emoriarty/nocturnidades/_posts/2017-04-03-como-crear-un-blog-con-jekyll.md

 {% highlight yml %}
 title: Your awesome title
 email: your-email@domain.com
-description: > # this means to ignore newlines until "baseurl:"
+excerpt: > # this means to ignore newlines until "baseurl:"
   Write an awesome description for your new site here.
 You can edit this line in _config.yml.
 It will appear in your document head meta (for Google search results) and in your feed.xml site description.